GeekBrucy/mySnippets/AWS/Certificates/Notes/13_DataSync/13_FSx.md

 ## FSx for Lustre

 - Lustre is a type of parallel distributed file system, for large-scale computing
-- The name Lustre is derived from “Linux” and “cluster
+- The name Lustre is derived from "Linux" and "cluster
 - Machine Learning, High Performance Computing (HPC)
 - Video Processing, Financial Modeling, Electronic Design Automation
 - Scales up to 100s GB/s, millions of IOPS, sub-ms latencies